ApolloAuto/apollo/docs/08_Planning/open_space_trajectory_partition.md

     ```
    4. When there is no need for ADC to switch to next trajectory, use IOU info mentioned above to find the closest trajectory point(the biggest IOU point) to follow.

-   5. If the closest trajectory point doesn't belong to current trajectory or couldn't find closest trajectory point due to some unnormal cases, we use ```UseFailSafeSearch()``` to get a safe trajectory to follow.
+   5. If the closest trajectory point doesn't belong to current trajectory or couldn't find closest trajectory point due to some abnormal cases, we use ```UseFailSafeSearch()``` to get a safe trajectory to follow.

       When using this function, we only care about distance between path end point and ADC enter point to find the search range, no more limitation on angle difference.
     ```cpp